Three O’Clock Press

 Kellom Books was created in order to offer a space for creative writing from men, harnessing the risk-taking and diversity of the other Three O’Clock imprints.
 Publications include 1978 by Daniel Jones: “an uncompromising literary take on the frantic energy and bleak extremes of the early Toronto punk scene… also the story of a group of messed-up kids in a squalid apartment, desperately looking underneath all the attitude and filth for something real.”; Empress by Yannick Marshall: “Marshall’s poetics, like a major artery, carry the stream of his passions and their political aim to re-centre the Afrikan woman in the struggle for Afrikan liberation.”; Beyond Their Years by John Steckley: “ the life stories of five Native Canadian women, reconstructed using a variety of historical sources…[shattering] stereotypes by showing the power that native women had in their communities.”

 If you want to find out more about the authors, the readers and the people behind this new independent label with a rich history and diverse back catalogue, you can head on over to the blog.
+Or if you can’t wait to start compiling that wishlist, check out the list of titles now!

 I’ll leave you with the words of Sarah Hope Wayne, from the introduction to the Three O’Clock Press catalogue: